 PROJECT FUNDING SOURCES

-The City is applying for various funding to help with the construction and operation of the Wellness Center Campus.
+The City is applying for and has secured various funding to help with the construction and operation of the Wellness Center Campus.

 - ESG-CV+ Round 2

 The City has taken steps to fund the project and make the project ready for construction.
 The following key milestones are listed below:

 - September 2021, the City Council approved Resolution No. 21-101 authorizing staff to pursue funding from the California Department of Housing and Community Development (HCD) for HomeKey Program funds to construct and operate the Wellness Center (the “Project”).